brownplt/B2T2/ErrorBenchmark.md

 ## Distributive Laws

-[TODO: this example requires a table holding boolean values]
+[TODO: this example requires a table containing boolean values]

 The student was asked to build a column that indicates whether a participant consumed black jelly beans and white ones.